 Keep in mind:

-“What got you to this current point in your business is not necessarily going to help you up-level to the next stage of your business.”
+“What got you to this current point in your business is not going to help you up-level to the next stage of your business.”

 Really dive into what is working for your business now and what could use improvement.